maks/dsg/README.md

 ## Hints
 - Just serve a local dir on port 8000 without generating something:
-    `sitegen --serve --docroot .`
+    `dsg --serve --docroot .`

-- Sitegen observes automatically it's basefolders like content, web aso. but if you want additional folders that should be observed so that sitegen automatically regenerates it's file - set watchfolder[1-3] in you site.yaml
+- DSG observes automatically it's basefolders like content, web aso. but if you want additional folders that should be observed so that dsg automatically regenerates it's file - set watchfolder[1-3] in you site.yaml

-- Test your App with Chrome and use sitegen as server (MAC + Linux only)
+- Test your App with Chrome and use dsg as server (MAC + Linux only)
-    `pub build && cd build/web && sitegen --serve --port 9000 --docroot . || cd -`
+    `pub build && cd build/web && dsg --serve --port 9000 --docroot . || cd -`

     *Explanation:*
-    Runs "pub build" - if this runs without errors cd to "build/web" In "build/web" run sitegen as server on port 9000 and set docroot to . (current dir (default would be "web"))
+    Runs "pub build" - if this runs without errors cd to "build/web" In "build/web" run dsg as server on port 9000 and set docroot to . (current dir (default would be "web"))
-    || means if the prev command ends with an error (Ctrl + C to cancel sitegen)
+    || means if the prev command ends with an error (Ctrl + C to cancel dsg)
     jump back where you came from.
 You should be back in your base folder (where your pubspec.yaml is)

 ### Features and bugs
-Please file feature requests and bugs at the [issue tracker](https://github.com/MikeMitterer/dart-sitegen/issues).
+Please file feature requests and bugs at the [issue tracker](https://github.com/maks/dsg/issues).

 ### Thanks
-I want to thank "Enrique Gavidia" for his [stillshot](https://pub.dartlang.org/packages/stillshot) package that I used as basis for **SiteGen**.
+I want to thank **Michael Mitterer** for his [SiteGen](https://github.com/MikeMitterer/dart-sitegen) package that I used as a starting point for **DSG**.

 ### License

+    Copyright 2020 Maksim Lin (admin@manichord.com), Manichord Pty Ltd

     Copyright 2019 Michael Mitterer (office@mikemitterer.at),
     IT-Consulting and Development Limited, Austrian Branch